DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step4.3.
 Check Balance

-As mentioned above, to create contract, you must have some tokens.
-Using the following command in the console to check the balance.
-Wait until the result is not 0, and then you can proceed to the next step
+As mentioned above, to create contracts, you must have some tokens.
+Use the following command in the console to check the balance.
+Wait until the result is not 0, and then you can proceed to the next step.

 ```js
 > eth.getBalance(eth.accounts[0])